dhthwy/r/README.md

 "HAHA.
 These dirty dicks and cunts love to dish what they can't handle.

 Excuse me?
 The level of mean isn't anywhere NEAR balanced.
+Doesn't even scratch the surface on the level you did me motherfucker!

 I really ought to be going much much farther!